tartley/compiler-from-scratch/README.md

-Following along with Destroy All Software, s07 0101 A compiler from scratch. https://www.destroyallsoftware.com/screencasts/catalog/a-compiler-from-scratch (paywalled.)
+Following along with Destroy All Software, s07 0101 A compiler from scratch. https://www.destroyallsoftware.com/screencasts/catalog/a-compiler-from-scratch The DAS content is paywalled, but excellent, I highly recommend paying for it.
+The content of this video, for example goes way beyond the simple content of this repo, crammed into 35 minutes.
+Most of the videos collected there are much shorter, so easily digestible, but dive deep on well-chosen topics.

 Being a bear of little brain, I can't just skim over material like this, or else I'll forget it in three days.
-So I followed along, but couldn't resist making a few changes along the way:
+So I followed along, coding along with Gary, but couldn't resist making a few changes along the way:

 * Translated from Ruby to Python.
 * I split the three phases into stand-alone scripts.
 This adds the slight